zwave-js/node-zwave-js/packages/config/api.md

     readonly supportedCCs: readonly CommandClasses[];
 }

-// Warning: (ae-missing-release-tag) "GenericDeviceClassMap" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "GenericDeviceClassMap" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type GenericDeviceClassMap = ReadonlyMap<number, GenericDeviceClass>;

-// Warning: (ae-missing-release-tag) "getDefaultGenericDeviceClass" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "getDefaultGenericDeviceClass" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function getDefaultGenericDeviceClass(key: number): GenericDeviceClass;

-// Warning: (ae-missing-release-tag) "getDefaultMeterScale" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "getDefaultMeterScale" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function getDefaultMeterScale(scale: number): MeterScale;

-// Warning: (ae-missing-release-tag) "getDefaultScale" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "getDefaultScale" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function getDefaultScale(scale: number): Scale;

-// Warning: (ae-missing-release-tag) "getDefaultSpecificDeviceClass" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "getDefaultSpecificDeviceClass" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function getDefaultSpecificDeviceClass(generic: GenericDeviceClass, key: number): SpecificDeviceClass;

-// Warning: (ae-missing-release-tag) "getDevicesPaths" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "getDevicesPaths" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function getDevicesPaths(configDir: string): {